 The Housing Development Alliance is a nonprofit affordable housing developer serving four counties in rural southeastern Kentucky.
-For over 25 years, we have served thousands of low-income Appalachian families by providing affordable new homes, home repairs, rentals, home rehabs and energy audits, credit counseling services, lending services, housing counseling, contract services, and more.
+For over 25 years, we have served thousands of low-income Appalachian families by providing affordable new homes, home repairs and home rehabilitations, rentals, housing counseling, home energy savings, credit counseling services, lending services, contract services, and more.

 We work with multiple organizations on the local, state, and federal level, as well as in the private sector, to break down barriers so that low-income individuals and families can access the resources they need in order to build financial stability and achieve homeownership.
 In addition, our work in the region creates jobs, invests hundreds of thousands of dollars in the local economy, redevelops neighborhoods and communities, and empowers eastern Kentucky families.

-The Housing Development Alliance offers multiple affordable housing services to qualifying low- and middle-income families in the four counties we serve in East Kentucky (Breathitt, Knott, Leslie, and Perry). *When funding allows, we also offer programs and services in Floyd County.* Families can apply for housing help in new home construction, home repair, and affordable rental homes.
+The Housing Development Alliance offers multiple affordable housing services to qualifying low-income individuals and families in the four counties we serve in East Kentucky (Breathitt, Knott, Leslie, and Perry). *When funding allows, we also offer programs and services in Floyd County.* Families and individuals can submit requests for housing help in new home construction, home repair, and affordable rental homes.
 HDA also offers additional services in lending, housing counseling, and credit counseling.
-Once a family applies, our program staff check to see what assistance the family qualifies for, and if they qualify, we begin putting together an assistance package for them.
+Once someone registers for housing help, our program staff checks to see what assistance the individual or family qualifies for, and if they qualify, we begin putting together an assistance package for them.

 The Housing Development Alliance is located in the Appalachian Mountains, in the eastern region of the state of Kentucky.
 Our office is located at 2871 North Main Street in the city of Hazard (Perry County).
 We're just across the street from The Mother Goose, a nationally famous local landmark.